MATRIX vs. Bridge

 Bridge has less options included in the main product.
 Instructors can only add quizzes and surveys.
 For other assessment types such as team assessments, companies need to purchase the Bridge Practice product.

 In MATRIX, analytics allows instructors to view useful information such as the overall progress of learners and the progress of individual learners through modules, assessments, mastery, and more.
-The reporting options available in MATRIX allows users to get a full overview of course attendance, completion, enrollment, status, compliance, groups, learning, paths, revenue, and more.
+The reporting options available in MATRIX allows users to get a full overview of course attendance, completion, enrollment, status, compliance, groups, learning, paths, revenue, custom reports, and more.
 Reporting is available for administrators and instructors.

 Tracking progress in Bridge still needs some improvement, especially for reporting options.
 Firstly, instructors don’t have the reporting function available.
 Secondly, some important reports are missing such as missing work reports and course attendance.
 If companies need advanced tools to track progress and see analytics for elements such as mastery of a skill, they have to install Bridge Perform.